sshifteh/Machine-learning-and-statistical-methods-for-prediction-and-classification/README.md

 chap4_sec7_ex10.r: We use the Weekly data set to predict the movements of the stock market using a logistic regression model and evaluating the results.

+chap4_sec7_ex11.r: We predict whether a given car gets high or low gas mileage based on the Auto data set.
+We create a training set and a test set and contrast the results from three different models, LDA, QDA and logistic regression.
+It will be beneficial to implement a KNN model in this project as well and test for different values of k.